Vikaspogu/blog/content/blog/springboot-metrics-grafana/index.md

 $ oc process -f https://gist.githubusercontent.com/Vikaspogu/4a67495acf8dba5dc94837e031129fde/raw/e88f42515c6ed101c9554c7c2425794e80e10a64/OpenShift-grafana.yaml | oc apply -f-
 ```

-Once deployed, log-in to Grafana using the Route provided in the Template and using default account admin with password admin (it maybe a good idea to change the password after this).
+Once deployed, log in to Grafana using the Route provided in the Template and using the default account admin with password admin (it may be a good idea to change the password after this).

 ### Grafana Data Source

-1. The Grafana template automatically provisions a Prometheus data source `App-Prometheus` which connects to `http://prometheus:9090` via proxy connection.
+1. The Grafana template automatically provisions a Prometheus data source, `App-Prometheus`, which connects to `http://prometheus:9090` via a proxy connection.

-2. This works only if there is a Prometheus service (called prometheus) in the same project as Grafana.
-If this is not the case, it is necessary to edit the datasource to point to another location.
+2. This works if there is a Prometheus service (called Prometheus) in the same project as Grafana.
+If this is not the case, it is necessary to edit the data source to point to the appropriate location.

 ### Grafana Dashboard

 1. The Grafana template automatically provisions sample dashboards.
-These dashboards are by no means comprehensive but could be used as a starting point for further customization.
+These dashboards are not comprehensive, but you can use them as a starting point for further customization.

 ![grafana-springboot](grafana-springboot.png)